Book Appointment

-Male pattern baldness is a prevalent concern for men around the world, affecting countless individuals, regardless of their age or background.
-While it may appear simple, with thinning hair and receding hairlines, medical experts use a detailed classification system to better understand and track this condition.
-This system is called the Norwood scale.
+Male pattern baldness is a common problem among men around the world, affecting many people regardless of age or background.
+Even though it may look simple, with thinning hair and receding hairlines, doctors use a detailed classification system to examine this condition.
+This system is known as the Norwood scale.

 What Is the Norwood Scale?